LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 For each potential ship target, the DM will roll one treasure hoard of level 1d20 from the tables in Chapter 7: Treasure of the _Dungeon Master's Guide_.
 The general booty value of a target can be identified by the features of the ship and how low it's riding in the water; the same is true for pirates eyeing the Brazen Pegasus when it's hauling loot back to Port Nyanzaru.

-> **Shares:** If a hoard is successfully looted, and only one party member is participating, that character will get a 1/20 share of the hoard: it's split with the sixteen existing Pegasus crew members, one extra share each for Captain Ortimay and mate Ruddell, and an extra half share each for the quartermaster and the cook.
+> **Shares:** If a hoard is successfully looted, and only one party member is participating, that character will get a 1/20 share of the hoard: it's split with the sixteen existing Pegasus crew members, one extra share each for Captain Swift and Dark and mate Ruddell, and an extra half share each for the quartermaster and the cook.
 If two characters participate they each get a 1/21 share, if three participate they each get a 1/22 share, and so on.
 If any of the Brazen Pegasus's original crew die during the hunt, their share will be paid to their surviving kin.

 > **Magic Items:** Generally, any magic items the crew finds are put up for sale upon returning the Port Nyanzaru, and the profit from the sale is split among the shares as normal.
 If party members participated in the hunt they have a right of first refusal to buy the item from the Pegasus crew, and they have advantage on the Charisma check to
 [put down a forward payment to reserve the Magic Item](#putting-down-money-for-a-magic-item).